nayr31/TTRPG-Stuff/10 🧙 Player Campaigns/⚖️ Stolen Fate/Sessions/Session 01.md

 We all converge on a street, a menagerie of animals fr fr

 Encounter a building with some demonic shit fr fr

+Dead person on the ground, chalk in hand with a map that denotes a few locations

+Historia Reliquary
+Reclaim Paradise
+Snakeskin Tattoo

+Dieral Myrnes, Owner of the Harrow Barrow (might know more about the cards)

+We head to Kraken Ink Tattoo
+Nara (kolold asssitant)